-The most powerful kind of links are links from authority sites like news website and sites that have a lot of amazing content like WebMD.
+The most powerful kind of links from authority sites like news website and sites that have a lot of amazing content like WebMD.

 The goal is to get your website to be an authority site so it can start ranking even when it does not have a lot of links pointing to the post but that is later down the road.

 When you are building links you can point to your content from different blogs that you might have on sites such as wordpress.com but if you want to create even more powerful links at a faster pace, you can write to people who are linking to your competitors content and see if they would link to yours.
 You just want to make sure that your content is better than theirs.
 This technique is referred to as the Skyscraper Technique and was first named by Brian Dean of Backlinko.